lahwran/crow2/events.md

     - perhaps a context object, similar to re_gen.base.Creator, which automatically adds context to the calls when calling an event; would look like self.hookcontext.privmsg() or something when used
+    - alternately, "context" dicts which get passed around
+        - for instance, hook.fire(self.context, callcontext, my=value, my=value)
+            - all *args would be joined into a single dict
+            - that dict would then be updated with **keywords

 how should hook heirarchies be handled? for instance, privmsg -> message -> event
     - a goal of heirarchies is to allow easier construction of events contextually